FlorianLoch/Cassette/README.md

 Version 1 is currently deployed at Heroku (as a Docker container) and can be found at [spotistate.fdlo.ch](https://spotistate.fdlo.ch).
 Note that the prototype does not reflect the current state of this repository and still uses the old name, which could not be kept as it violates Spotify's branding guidelines.

 ## Disclaimer
 The authors of this project are not related to Spotify in any way beside being happy users of their platform.
-This service is not related to Spotify beside using their API and content.
+This service is not related to Spotify except using their API and content.